CameronRocker/CameronRocker/README.md

 ### United States Coast Guard
 **Information Systems Technician**

-- Manage and maintain IT systems, ensuring optimal performance and security.
+- **System and Network Administration**: Managed and maintained IT systems and network infrastructure, including routers, switches, and firewalls, ensuring optimal performance and security.
-- Provide technical support and training to personnel.
-- Implement cybersecurity measures to protect sensitive information.
+- **RBAC Token Administration**: Administered Role-Based Access Control (RBAC) tokens to manage and control access within the enterprise environment, enhancing security and compliance.
+- **Project Management**: Led and managed various IT and cybersecurity projects, from planning to execution, ensuring timely delivery and alignment with organizational goals.
+- **Technical Support**: Provided comprehensive end-user support for phone systems, PA systems, printers, and other IT equipment, enhancing operational efficiency.
+- **Cybersecurity Operations**: Employed IDS, SIEM, and SOAR technologies to detect, analyze, and respond to security incidents, maintaining the integrity of Coast Guard systems.
+- **Linux Expertise**: Utilized Linux for monitoring and maintaining Coast Guard enterprise equipment, optimizing system functionality and reliability.

 ## Skills